TheOdinProject/curriculum/new_course/1_programming_fundementals/hashes.md

 ### Removing data

-The simple way to delete data from a hash is simply to call the value by its key and set it to zero:
+The simple way to delete data from a hash is simply to call the value by its key and set it to `nil`:

 ```ruby
 shoes["winter"] = nil